aws/aws-security-services-best-practices/docs/en/guides/detective/index.md

 ### Enroll other AWS Accounts in your Organization

 After enabling Detective you will need to enroll other AWS Accounts in the Organization.
 In the Detective console browse to Account Management.
-From the account management page you can enroll all accounts in your organization by selecting the “Enable all accounts“ button pictured below.
+From the Account Management page you can enroll all accounts in your organization by selecting the “Enable all accounts“ button pictured below.

 ![Enable all accounts](../../images/DT-Enable-All.png)